Liuyang829/testMSDNet/README.md

 # MSDNet-PyTorch

-Just for learning only and make some notes
+Just for personal learning only and make some notes especially in adaptive_inference.
+Thanks Huang,G. et al. for this great work which helps me a lot.

 This repository contains the PyTorch implementation of the paper [Multi-Scale Dense Networks for Resource Efficient Image Classification](https://arxiv.org/pdf/1703.09844.pdf)